Banana Bread Muffins

 Can I freeze these muffins?

-Yes, these easy banana muffins freeze well for up to 3 months.
-To keep them fresh, wrap each muffin in plastic wrap, and transfer them to a sealable bag.
+Yes, these easy banana muffin recipe freezes well for up to 3 months.
+To keep them fresh, wrap each muffin in plastic wrap and transfer them to a sealable bag.
 Then, thaw them in the fridge overnight, and bring them to room temperature.
 Or, warm them for a few seconds in the microwave!

 Sammi Ricke